Crypto-startup Paxos wins NY approval to trade ether, litecoin

 Most recently Paxos has sought to revive the cryptocurrency side of its business, in a bid to take advantage of an explosion in crypto-trading sparked by a rally in prices.

-New York, last month, also authorized internet entrepreneurs Cameron and Tyler Winklevoss-founded firm, Gemini Trust, to offer trading of privacy-focused cryptocurrency Zcash.
+New York, last month, also authorised internet entrepreneurs Cameron and Tyler Winklevoss-founded firm, Gemini Trust, to offer trading of privacy-focused cryptocurrency Zcash.
+(Reporting By Aparajita Saxena in Bengaluru)